Storware/vprotect-manual/about.md

 ## About vProtect

-Storware vProtect is the backup and snapshot-management solution suite for virtual environments and cloud.
+Storware vProtect is the backup and snapshot-management solution suite for multiple virtual environments and cloud.
 With the "freedom of choice" philosophy, vProtect provides robust data protection and disaster recovery capabilities.
-In this documentation you will learn how to use, install and deploy vProtect.
+This document provides installation, configuration, and operational instructions for vProtect.

 ## Contact